newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/family-leave-insurance.md

 ---
 New Jersey Family Leave Insurance (FLI) provides partial wage replacement to employees who need time off to bond with a child or care for a family member.
 Employers don't pay into the program.
 Employees fund the program through payroll deductions.

-FLI allows leave for the care of:

-*  A newly born or adopted child, as long as the leave starts within a year of the child's birth or placement with the employee
+FLI allows leave for the care of a newly born or adopted child, as long as the leave starts within a year of the child's birth or placement with the employee.

 FLI also allows leave for the care of the following family members if they have a serious health condition requiring in-patient care, continuing medical treatment, require medical supervision, or are coping with domestic or sexual violence: